precice/tutorials/oscillator-overlap/README.md

 ## Setup

-This tutorial solves the same problem as `oscillator`, but applies a different domain decomposition strategy.
-See the `oscillator` case for details on the general setup.
+This tutorial solves the same problem as the [oscillator tutorial](https://precice.org/tutorials-oscillator.html), but applies a different domain decomposition strategy.
+See the oscillator tutorial for details on the general setup.
 The partitioning of the mass-spring system is shown here:

 ![Schematic drawing of oscillator example with overlapping domain decomposition](images/tutorials-oscillator-overlap-dd.png)